Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/parking-meters-a-love-story/README.md

 > <img width="400" height="176" alt="Screenshot 2025-09-03 at 7 52 40 PM" src="https://github.com/user-attachments/assets/01ffb815-2248-4e10-930c-0c9412c04139" />

 Herein lies a prime example of how enormous datasets can rise above being mere numbers and instead paint a picture for us users as to how a given system behaves and "breathes" as it operates.
-By using this dataset, I was able to learn a completely new fact about the City's civic architecture using only spreadsheet and some intuition.
+By using this dataset, I was able to learn a completely new fact about the City's civic architecture using only a spreadsheet and some intuition.

 # Geographic Distribution